I Am Number Four (film): Plot

 The Mogadorians locate John and manipulate two conspiracy theorists into capturing Henri.
 When John and Sam go to rescue Henri, they have to fend off an attack by the Mogadorians.
-Henri dies, while John and Sam escape with some Lorien artefacts, including a blue rock that acts as a tracking device for other Garde.
+Henri dies, while John and Sam escape with some Lorien artifacts, including a blue rock that acts as a tracking device for other Garde.
 Sam's father, a conspiracy theorist who disappeared while hunting aliens in Mexico, had another of the rocks.
 While Sam searches for it, John tries to say goodbye to Sarah at a party, only to discover that the Mogadorians have framed him and Henri for the murders of the conspiracy theorists.
 Mark sees John and calls his father, who corners John and Sarah.
 John saves Sarah from a fall, revealing his powers, and they escape to their school.

-Setrakus Ra arrives in Paradise, with a convoy of trucks.
+The Mogadorian commander arrives in Paradise with a convoy of trucks.
 He is confronted by Mark and his father, and after injuring the sheriff, he forces Mark to show him where John is hiding, which Mark has deduced is the school.

 John, Sarah, and Sam are attacked by the Mogadorians, who brought two Piken to hunt the trio.
 They are saved by Number Six and Bernie, who is actually a shapeshifting Chimera sent by John's biological parents to protect him.
 John and Number Six, who can turn invisible and can block energy attacks, continue to fight the Mogadorians.
-They eventually defeat them all, including Setrakus Ra.
+They eventually defeat them all, including the commander.

 The following day, John and Number Six unite their blue rocks and discover the location of the other four surviving Garde.
 John lets Sam come with them in hopes of finding Sam's father.
 They set off to find the others so they can protect Earth from the Mogadorians, leaving Sarah and a repentant Mark, who lies to his father about John's whereabouts.
 Mark also returns a magic box left to John by his Dad, that was in police evidence.
 John thanks Mark and promises Sarah that he will come back to her.
 While they share a goodbye kiss, Mark is visibly resigned to their relationship.
 John, Sam, Bernie and Number Six drive off, vowing to protect Earth.